What biopharma companies need to know about annual reverification

 Every year, patients face potential interruptions in medication access when the benefit coverage year changes.
 This annual reverification (AR) period is a time when minimizing disruptions in therapy is important.
-As a manufacturer looking to deliver best-in-class patient support, here's what you need to know about the complex process of annual reverification.
+Disruptions on a larger scale have the potential to create havoc for the patients.

 AR also means more than headcount.
 Historically, this effort has meant hiring thousands of temporary employees to meet benefit verification needs.
 But as technology evolves, those on the leading edge have looked to what they can automate, leveraging solutions like digital assistants, artificial intelligence, and automated calling technology to complete AR programs more efficiently.
 In particular, digital assistants are changing what's possible for patient support programs by combining artificial intelligence, natural language recognition, and speech synthesis technology to place automated calls to payers — freeing up more time for patient counselors to manage complex cases.

-The secret sauce, says Iwanski, is flexibility.
+The secret sauce, says McClain, is flexibility.
 "We can do AR in a way that isn't so labor-intensive or costly.
 Automation allows us to introduce efficiencies and some cost-effective options for clients.
 But where we also shine is our ability to be flexible and adaptable.
 We meet the needs of the program in terms of mixing technology with talent to manage the increase in patient volumes."

 The right approach